Svoka/android-folder-picker-library/README.md

 **Options**

-Cusstomization options can be passed as extras to FolderPicker activity.
+Customization options can be passed as extras to FolderPicker activity.

  ```java